Crown-Commercial-Service/ccs-scale-agreements-service/README.md

 CodeBuild project(s) exist in the Management account to build from source and deploy as a Docker image to ECR.

+## Provision the service infrastructure via Travis

+The main environments are provisioned automatically via Travis CI.
+Merges to key branches will trigger an automatic deployment to certain environments - mapped below:

+* `develop` branch -> `development` space
+* `main` branch -> `INT` space
+* other environments TBD (these mappings may change as we evolve the process as more environments come online)
+* feature branches can be deployed to specific sandboxes by making minor changes in the `travis.yml` file (follow instructions)

 ## Deploying to UK.Gov PaaS (from local machine)

 These are instructions on how to deploy the Agreements Service manually from your local machine to a space in UK.Gov PaaS (this will later be extended to be run in a Travis pipeline)